oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

                 --cpu-rt-runtime=95000 --ulimit rtprio=99  --restart=always \
                 --name racnode2 oracle/database-rac:12.2.0.1

 **Note:** You must have created **racstorage** volume during the creation of RAC Storage Container.
-You can change env variable such as IPs and ORACLE_PWD based on your env.
+You can change env variable such as IPs based on your env.
+If you have more than one node in the cluster, you must set EXISTING_CLS_NODES environment variable with comma separated nodes of the cluster.Also, OS_PASSWORD must be same on all the nodes for grid and oracle user in cluster during node addition.
 For details about the env variables, please refer the section 7.

 #### 4.3 Assign Network to additional RAC container
 * Execute following command to assign the network to new RAC container: